nubank/state-flow/README.md

 However, if we pass a state monad as second argument, it will try to evaluate the state monad several times until its return value matches the third argument or there is a timeout.
 This can be useful for avoiding asynchronous problems, when we need to wait for the state to become consistent.

-The return value of the verify monad is the second argument if it is a value, or the last return value of the state monad.
-This makes it possible to use the result of a verify on a later part of the flow execution if that is desired.
+Verify returns a state monad that will make the check and return something.
+If the second argument is a value, it will return this argument.
+If the second argument is itself a state monad, it will return the last return value of the state monad that was passed.
+This makes it possible to use the result of verify on a later part of the flow execution if that is desired.

 Say we have a function for making a POST request that stores data in datomic (`store-data-request`), and we also have a funtion that fetches this data from db (`fetch-data`).
-We want to check that after we make the POST, the data is saved.
+We want to check that after we make the POST, the data is persisted:

 ```clojure
 (:require [state-flow.core :refer [flow verify]]